 Overall, you’re more vulnerable without legal representation.
 Your employer or insurance company can deny your claim unlawfully.

 Without an attorney, you’re left with fewer options.
 The courts may also side against you unjustly.
 To even the playing field, hire an experienced attorney who will fight for your rights.

 What's the Most Important Mistake to Avoid If I'm Injured at Work?

 If you’re injured at work, notify your employer sooner rather than later.
 From there, ensure that your employer files your claim with the insurance company.
 More importantly, hire a Workers’ Comp lawyer when filing a claim.

-If you are looking for a personal injury lawyer in Columbia, SC, Burriss Ridgeway Injury Lawyers can get you the right amount of comp benefits.
+If you are looking for an injury lawyer in Columbia, SC, Burriss Ridgeway Injury Lawyers can get you the right amount of comp benefits.